Evaluate and compare offerings from 246 land loan lenders available in Monroe, LA.

-The average price for an acre of land in LA is $27,192 the LTV for undeveloped land is between 16.47% to 51.54%, and estimated LTV for on loan for already developed land in Louisiana is anywhere between 36.17% and 75.24%
+The going rate for an acre of land in LA is $27,192.
+For undeveloped land, the loan-to-value ratio (LTV) ranges between 16.47% and 51.54%, while the projected LTV for already developed land in LAName falls anywhere from 36.17% to 75.24%.

-Use Lendersa® land loan calculator to find vacant land loan lenders in zip codes 71209, 71203, 71202, 71201, 71207, 71210, 71212, 71213, 71217.
+Utilize the Lendersa® land loan calculator to locate vacant land loan lenders within the zip codes 71209, 71203, 71202, 71201, 71207, 71210, 71212, 71213, 71217.

 Our Mission is to be remarkable in the way we affect and improve the lives of our members and our community, by providing a Legendary Experience beyond every expectation.
 Our Vision is to make the biggest impact on our community’s well-being and be the leading provider of the best financial solutions for our member’s lives.